-It was the second “Fort Dade” to built in Florida.
+It was the second “Fort Dade” to be built in Florida.
 The first was established in Pasco County in 1836 during the Second Seminole War but had been long abandoned by the time the Egmont Key post was founded.
-Both forts were named for Major Francis L. Dade who was killed along with his entire command of 107 troops, with the exception of three soldiers, in the Dade Massacre of December 1835.
+Both forts were named for Major Francis L. Dade, who was killed along with his entire command of 107 troops, with the exception of three soldiers, in the Dade Massacre of December 1835.

 Before a fort was established on the island, it served various government and military purposes.

-The first lighthouse was built in 1848 and at that time, it was the only lighthouse on the western Gulf Coast of Florida.
-After hurricanes damaged the lighthouse in 1848 and 1852, the lighthouse was moved inland and rebuilt in 1857-58, and remains in service today.
+The first lighthouse was built in 1848, and at that time, it was the only lighthouse on the western Gulf Coast of Florida.
+After hurricanes damaged the lighthouse in 1848 and 1852, the lighthouse was moved inland and rebuilt in 1857-58 and remains in service today.

-Early in the Civil War, the key saw occupation by Confederate blockade-runners, but their occupation was short lived.
-In July 1861 Union Naval forces captured the key and used it as a base of operation for the East Gulf Blockading Squadron.
-During this time they built many structures near the lighthouse, which served the Union as a watchtower.
+Early in the Civil War, the key saw occupation by Confederate blockade-runners, but their occupation was short-lived.
+In July 1861, Union Naval forces captured the key and used it as a base of operation for the East Gulf Blockading Squadron.
+During this time, they built many structures near the lighthouse, which served the Union as a watchtower.
 It also served as a staging ground for attacks against the city of Tampa.

-Between 1935 and 1936, four more fires raged on the island and the Coast Guard requested and received permission to level to the ground of many of the remaining structures that presented fire hazards.
-During this same period, several hurricanes occurred further damaging the remains of the fort and the town.
+Between 1935 and 1936, four more fires raged on the island, and the Coast Guard requested and received permission to level to the ground of many of the remaining structures that presented fire hazards.
+During this same period, several hurricanes occurred, further damaging the remains of the fort and the town.

 Egmont Key became a national wildlife refuge managed by the U.S. Fish and Wildlife Service in 1974 and was named to the National Register of Historic Places in 1978.
 In 1989, the State of Florida established Egmont Key State Park through a cooperative agreement with the U.S. Fish and Wildlife Service.